What is a Module?¶

 When ACQ4 instantiates your module, it will pass in three arguments:

-- config - an arbitrary and optional configuration structure (usually a dict) which provides the module any other instantiation data it needs.
+config - an arbitrary and optional configuration structure (usually a dict) that provides the module any other instantiation data it needs.

-class NewModuleClass(Module): def __init__(self, manager, name, config): Module.__init__(self, manager, name, config) ## call superclass __init__ ...
+class NewModuleClass(Module): moduleDisplayName = "My New Module" moduleCategory = "Acquisition" def __init__(self, manager, name, config): Module.__init__(self, manager, name, config) ## call superclass __init__ ...

-If your module creates a Qt window, give the module a window() method which returns a reference to the window.
-This allows ACQ4 to assign window keyboard shortcuts.
+If your module creates a Qt window, give the module a window() method that returns a reference to the window.
+This allows ACQ4 to assign window keyboard shortcuts:

 Optional: create a quit() method.
 This will be called when ACQ4 is quitting, allowing the module to clean up if needed.

-ModuleName: module: 'NewModuleClass' config: ... (data here will be passed to the config ... argument when instantiating the class)
+My New Module: # Name that will appear in the manager window's menu of modules module: 'NewModuleClass' # Name of the class to load config: ... (data here will be passed to the config ... argument when instantiating the class)

 Each section like this that you create adds a new entry to the main Manager window, allowing users to easily access the module.
 By changing the contents of the ‘config’ section, it is possible to allow multiple instances of the module to be loaded with different settings.